ConductorOne/baton-metabase/README.md

    The connector syncs users (with last login) and groups from Metabase.

 2. Can the connector provision any resources?
 If so, which ones?
-    - The connector allows accounts to be created with password generation that must be stored in a vault.
+    - The connector allows accounts to be created with password generation that must be stored in a vault (Does not support account deletion).
     - The connector allows actions to be executed to enable and disable an account.
     - The connector allows entitlements provisioning for groups.